Your shortlist

 How to help someone living with dementia

-Communicating with your loved one
+Communicating with a loved one with dementia

 Dementia can make it more difficult to communicate with your loved one.
 Experts at Care UK have put together some helpful tips to ensure you can continue to have meaningful conversations and effective communication.